Trading Card Guide: How and Where to Sell Sports Cards

 What Trading Cards Do You Have?

 The best place to start when selling your trading cards is knowing exactly what you own.
-Important details such as the date of the cards, whether are there any famous baseball, basketball or football players, and the card's condition will help you determine their value.
+This might require some research.
+Important details such as the date of the cards, the fame and notoriety of the athlete, and the card's condition will help you determine the value of your playing card.

 Manufacturing & Copyright Dates